microsoft/GLIP/README.md

 ``configs/odinw_35`` contain all the meta information of the datasets. ``configs/odinw_13`` are the datasets used by GLIP.
 Each dataset follows the coco detection format.

-#### Fine-Tuning and Evaluation

-All ODinW datasets are in the COCO format.
-Fine-tuning scripts and evaluation scripts are provided in the main README.md.
-Here is a brief recap.
+All ODinW datasets are in the COCO format; thus we can directly use the similar scripts to adapt and evaluate pre-trained models on ODinW.
+Below is a brief recap.

 #### (Zero-Shot) Evaluation
 ``odinw_configs`` can be any of the configs from ``configs/odinw_14`` and ``configs/odinw_35``.